openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 For Shared VxLAN or Mixed VLAN/VxLAN L2 network type, L2GW driver will utilize the multi-segment network extension in Neutron API server to build the L2 network in the Tricircle.
-Each network in the bottom OpenStack instance will be a segment for the whole cross pod L2 networking in the Tricircle.
+Each network in the bottom OpenStack instance will be a segment for the whole cross Neutron L2 networking in the Tricircle.

 After the network in the bottom OpenStack instance was created successfully, Nova API-GW will call Neutron server API to update the network in the Tricircle with a